-Buffered VPN also has GDPR compliant logo on their website, something we will likely see from EU based VPN providers going forwards.
+Buffered VPN also has GDPR compliant logo on their website, something we will likely see from EU based VPN providers going forward.

 Buffered VPN lists 2 addresses, Hungary and Gibraltar.
 We’ll tackle their jurisdictions separately as they’re fairly different.

-This is such a concern it seems for users, that Buffered VPN goes out of its way to address this in their FAQ.
+This seems to be such a concern for users that Buffered VPN goes out of its way to address this in their FAQ.

 Buffered VPN Conclusion: Lots of good things